Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

    modify the template for running all of the Kotlin files and enable this option by default.

 Now all of the code runs on one coroutine, the "load contributors" coroutine mentioned above, denoted as `@coroutine#1`.
-While waiting for the result, you shouldn’t reuse the thread for sending other requests because the code is written sequentially.
+While waiting for the result, you shouldn't reuse the thread for sending other requests because the code is written sequentially.
 The new request is sent only when the previous result is received.

 Suspending functions treat the thread fairly and don't block it for "waiting".
 However, this doesn't yet bring any concurrency